FrankHeimes/WimLibScripts/Manual.md

 ## Tips
 #### Browse and Extract
-Use the free [7-Zip](http://www.7-zip.org/) archiver to open and browse a WIM file or to extract a limited number of files.
+Use the free [7-Zip](http://www.7-zip.org/) archiver (version 16.04 or newer) to open and browse a WIM file or to extract a limited number of files.
 You will probably want to use the `Restore.ps1` script to extract the entire volume as this also recreates all file meta data and permissions.

 #### Administer
 For administering an image of the WIM file, proceed as follows:
-1. Open the Windows Disk Management and create a new virtual disk.
+1. Open the Windows Disk Management and create a new virtual disk or shrink an existing volume to make space for a new *real* volume.
+2. Initialize the disk and create a new simple volume.
-2. Format it as NTFS and assign a drive letter.
+3. Format the volume as NTFS and assign a drive letter.
-3. Restore an image of the WIM file to that disk.
+4. Restore an image of the WIM file to that disk.
-4. Inspect and/or modify its contents.
+5. Inspect and/or modify its contents.
-5. Create a backup of the virtual disk and add it as new image to the WIM file.
+6. Create a backup of the volume on the virtual disk and add it as new image to the WIM file.

 Due to the way a WIM file is structured, only your changes may increase its size.
 So leaving the old image in the WIM file usually does not waste (much) space.
 Of course, if you deleted substantial portions of the volume, you're better off creating a new WIM file.

 #### Quick Launch
-To allow a PowerShell script to run with a double-click, create a Windows Shortcut with this target (e.g. for `Backup.ps1`):
+To allow a PowerShell script to run with a double-click, you have two choices:
+1. Set the system wide execution policy for PowerShell scripts, as described by [Microsoft](http://go.microsoft.com/fwlink/?LinkID=135170).
+2. Create a Windows Shortcut with this target (e.g. for `Backup.ps1`):
   `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe –ExecutionPolicy Unrestricted –NoProfile –File C:\My\WimLib\lib\Backup.ps1`

 But beware that Windows shortcuts always contain absolute paths!